ckempke/Blog/docs/blog/procedural-language.md

 The first three points are going to depend on our random number generator.
 The last two don't, but they're both something that's trivial for a human to check, but relatively annoying to write code for.

 We _could_ make the random stuff non-random by using `UnityEngine.Random.seed=42` or some other fixed number before doing them.
-But we're not going to, because doing so creates a subtle dependency:  we'll only get the same outputs—even with the same seed—if the number and order of calls to the random number generator don't change.
-Any tests we build based on the results of a single seed are going to be fragile:  Any change (successful or not, valid or not, minor or not) to how the algorithms use `Random` will make all our tests fail.
+But we're not going to, because doing so creates a subtle dependency:  we'll only get the same outputs—even with the same seed—*if the number and order of calls to the random number generator don't change.*    Any tests we build based on the results of a single seed are going to be fragile:  Any change (successful or not, valid or not, minor or not) to how the algorithms use `Random` will make all our tests fail.
 And then someone's going to have to spend a day figuring out WHY the tests failed, even if the code is still working perfectly.
 That sort of nonsense is why I'm not a Unit Test believer.

 But we still need the ability to verify that the code is working as intended, and honestly, we'd be better to rely on human judgement for that.